stsoiasue/Belly_Button_Diversity_Dashboard/README.md

 https://damp-shelf-17886.herokuapp.com/

-I was provided an sqlite file with 3 tables which i used in my dashboard:
+I was provided a sqlite file with 3 tables which i used in my dashboard:
 * operational taxonomic unit (otu) ids
 * sample measurements
 * sample metadata